planetfederal/qgis-plugins-xml/quickstart-mirror-update.md

     URL:     http://localhost:8008/plugins/plugins.xml
     Enabled: checked

-Click `Reload all repositories` button, if they did not reload
+Click `Reload all repositories` button, if they did not automatically reload.

-Since we are locally mirroring the QGIS official repo, so you will want to **disable the 'QGIS Official Plugin Repository' repo** during the test of our locally served mirror.
+Since you are locally mirroring the QGIS official repo, you will want to _temporarily_ **disable the 'QGIS Official Plugin Repository' repo setting** during the test of the locally served mirror.

 ### Package your repo for deployment elsewhere